olepoeschl/NQueensFAF-GUI/README.md

       - definitely N = 16 in < 1 sec

 ## Distributed
-      - test using board size 23 was successfull !
+      - test using board size 23 was successfull!

       - currently: further developing of the client executable

       - once everything works fine and we got a pretty looking program, we will upload it and start tests for even bigger board sizes

-      - STAY TUNED !
+      - STAY TUNED!

 ## Version 10:
       - included support for GPU's using OpenCL through lwjgl